danspielman/IJuliaTimeMachine.jl/README.md

 Please take on one of these tasks!

+* rewrite spawn so it really just creates a let block.

+* cleanup failed jobs in the list of jobs that are running. will run at the start of a cell, and will need a list of running tasks.

+* create alerts for when jobs finish

+* check if push to out_queue is thread safe. if it is, handle past the same way.

 * Fix any other bug listed above.

 * The saving of the past is a inefficient right now in that it copies all variables at all times.
 Implement something that only makes copies of new variables, and just gives pointers to old ones (using a hash).